 Get a dash cams, and you're adding an excellent piece of security tech to your car.
 The primary function of a dash cam is to record footage of what you see through your windscreen when you travel, and this video can be used to prove who is at fault if you ever have an accident.
 What's more, it can be used to combat any false claims made about you or your driving, and some insurers will actually lower your premiums if they know you have a dash cam fitted to your car.

 Magnetic mount system

 This is a very solid dash cam.
 The Nextbase 422GW combines great 2.5K video with a robust build and clever magnetic mount system, then throws in Amazon Alexa control ability as a bonus extra.
-It has superb video quality and an excellent physical design.

-The Garmin Dash Cam incorporates a comprehensive range of useful safety features for drivers including voice control alongside 2.5K video recording.
+The Garmin Dash Cam incorporates a comprehensive range of useful safety features for drivers, including voice control, alongside 2.5K video recording.
 Other features include built-in GPS for location tracking and safety camera notifications.
 You also get collision detection and lane departure.

 The Boscam dash cam hooks over your existing mirror to provide a much wider view, with the dash cam built-in.
 You also get a separate rear-view camera that is actually a reversing camera.
 Both cameras are clear enough to capture small details, include night vision, and are laminated to reduce glare.